EOEPCA/deployment-guide/docs/building-blocks/openeo-argo.md

   -H "Authorization: Bearer ${AUTH_TOKEN}" | jq
 ```

+!!! note
-> **Note:** The STAC catalogue must contain collections with data formatted for OpenEO processing.
+    The STAC catalogue must contain collections with data formatted for OpenEO processing.
 Check the available collections at your STAC endpoint and ensure the spatial/temporal extent matches actual data.

 ---